sojoudian/COMP2152_Winter25/Week10/README.md

    - `function.py`

 ## Notes
-- The lab session will start with an empty `main.py` and `function.py`, gradually building toward the final versions.
+- The lab session will start with an empty `main.py` gradually building toward the final versions.
 - If you miss the lab, you are responsible for troubleshooting and fixing any syntax or logic errors before submission.
 - Use the Lab Manual as a reference throughout the implementation process.